YaleSTC/yalestc.github.io/jobs.md

 ### Developers
 Developers work under the Technical Lead and Project Manager and are responsible for writing code.
 Coding should be primarily done in pairs or together as a group, not solo, and good team skills are essential.

+### Designers (four)
+Designers help the developer teams with the design of their software.
+UX and graphic design are very important parts of every successful application.

 ## Teaching
 The Developer Program offers a Ruby on Rails training course, not-for-credit, each semester.
 Positions are available to make this happen.